diy/frontend-dev/readme.md

-# Front-end Dev Supplemental Resource Pages
+# Frontend Dev Supplemental Resource Pages

-Pages that we created to aid in the [Front-end Dev Skill](https://diy.org/skills/front-enddev).
+Pages that we created to aid in the [Frontend Dev Skill](https://diy.org/skills/frontenddev).

 ## Simply Speaking